-- receiving a non-income tested government payment, such as Age Pension (Blind), Disability Support Pension (Blind), Carer Allowance or Mobility Allowance, or
+- getting a non-income tested government payment, such as Age Pension (Blind), Disability Support Pension (Blind), Carer Allowance or Mobility Allowance, or

-- receiving a DVA Disability Pension or War Widow’s Pension and do not receive the Income Support Supplement
+- getting a DVA Disability Pension or War Widow’s Pension and don't get the Income Support Supplement

-Complete and return an Aged Care Fees Income Assessment form (SA456).
+Complete and return an Aged Care Fees Income Assessment form.

-If you choose not to apply for the assessment, you will be asked to pay the maximum income tested fee to the provider of your help at home.
+If you choose not to apply, you will need to pay the maximum income tested fee to the provider of your help at home.

-You can ask for an income test assessment before or after you start receiving Home Care.
-If you complete the assessment before starting Home Care, the initial fee notification advice you receive will be valid for 120 days.
-However, you will need to let us know if your personal circumstances change, such as changes to your income.
+You can apply before or after you start getting Home Care.
+If we assess you before starting Home Care, the initial fee advice you get will be valid for 120 days.
+However, you will need to let us know if your circumstances change, such as changes to your income.

 Annual and lifetime caps

 There are caps to the fees your help at home provider can charge.
-Once these caps are reached, you cannot be asked to pay more income tested care fees.
-The Australian Government will pay these fees for you after you have reached these caps.
+Once they reach these caps, they cannot ask you to pay more income tested care fees.
+The Australian Government will pay these fees for you reach these caps.
 Read more about these caps and Home Care package income tested care fees on the My Aged Care website.

-You will not be eligible for financial hardship assistance if you:
+You will not get financial hardship assistance if you: